Because of its growing size, this file has been split into these separate files:

 INDUSTRIAL WORKERS OF THE WORLD (IWW)

-See also: GINI COEFFICIENT, SOCIAL JUSTICE INDEX
+See also: BILLIONAIRES, GINI COEFFICIENT, MILLIONAIRES, RICH AND POOR, SOCIAL JUSTICE INDEX

 The doctrine that something is inevitable, such as revolution in a certain country in a certain period, or eventual world communism (with no explicit time period specified).
 The term “inevitableism” itself has pejorative connotations and is generally used by those attacking the idea that the possible event or development at issue is inevitable.